W2DRZ Controller Support Web

 non-volatile memory so that once the configuration is

 done, it does not have to be redone unless a change is

 When the DrzTrack program is started for the first time, it is necessary to set up the communications port and baud rate before it can communicate with the controller.
-In the Setup menu, select the "Program Setup" item and then select the desired com port options.
+Click the 'Setup' menu item in the main dialog.
+Then select the "General" tab and then select the desired com port options.
 Click "OK" or "Apply" to save your settings.
 The program will remember your settings so you only have to do this once.
 The default rate that the CT-2 uses is 9600 baud.
 You can change this with the dip switches on the board, see Switch configuration and Setting for more details.

 Once the Communications port and baud rate are set, DrzTrack will start communicating with the controller.
 The status message (in bold print near the top) will change from "No Connection to Controller" to "Controller Responding to Commands", and the activity indicator will begin to flash.
 At this point no movement commands will be sent to the controller but it will try to display the current position and status of the controller board.
 Some of the status and communications indications will be operative as shown above, but they may not all work as the encoders have not yet been set up.
 Note that it is necessary for communication with the controller board to be working before the encoders can be configured.
 On a new controller, the default setting for encoder type is A/D for both Azimuth and Elevation.
 So if you are connected to some different kind of encoders, no position information can be displayed until you set up the encoders.
 However the little black dot (activity indicator) should be flashing, indicating that serial communication with the controller has been established.